 Before you decide whether or not to file a truck accident claim, we encourage you to reach out to our experienced truck accident lawyers for a free, no-obligation consultation.
 If you don’t have a case worth pursuing, then we will tell you that.
 However, if you do have a case worth pursuing, then we will also tell you that so that you can make an educated decision about how to protect your rights.

 Your time to pursue an Iowa truck crash case is limited.
-Accordingly, we invite you to contact us today to schedule your free case evaluation in our Cedar Rapids, Des Moines, or Quad Cities office, at your home, in your hospital room, or remotely by phone or video.
+Accordingly, we invite you to contact us today to schedule your free case evaluation in our Cedar Rapids, Des Moines, or Davenport office, at your home, in your hospital room, or remotely by phone or video.